jsohlendorff/continuous_time_LTMLE/article.typ

 ] <alg:onestepsimple>

 We have provided ways to estimate all the nuisance parameters appearing in the efficient influence function except $pi_k$.
+These may either be estimated by a direct regression procedure
+// Anders comment: I think there is no need mention the following if
-These may either be estimated by a direct regression procedure or alternatively be estimated by estimating the compensators of the counting processors $N^(a 1)$ and
+// it is not something we do.
+It can be moved to the discussion. or alternatively be estimated by estimating the compensators of the counting processors $N^(a 1)$ and
 $N^(a)$, counting the number of times that the doctor has prescribed treatment and the number of times the patient has visited the doctor, respectively,